lukasvdberk/ServerSightPostScript/README.md

 ### Use for your server
 If you have a debian based system you can run the following script follow the following steps.

--  Go to the releases and execute the setup.sh from the latest release.
+-  Go to releases and execute the setup.sh from the latest release.

 ### Development
 Make sure you have the lastest version of dotnet installed